Extension of Dynamic Network Biomarker using the propensity score method: Simulation of causal effects on variance and correlation coefficient

 \textbf{ 2.2.
 Monte Carlo simulation study}

 This study considers the extent to which PSM can reduce the type I errors under the presence of confounding, compared to unadjusted.
 Simulation data were generated based on the causal structure (DAG) shown in Figure 1.
+Furthermore, to examine the impact of variable selection for confounders in the PS model, we considered modified DAG assumptions where Z1 remains as a confounder (as in Figure 1), while Z2 is treated as an exposure-only variable, and Z3 as an outcome-only variable.

-We considered three confounders, $Z_1$, $Z_2$, and $Z_3$, each independently sampled from the standard normal distribution $\mathcal{N}(0, 1)$.
+We considered three confounders, $Z_1$, $Z_2$, and $Z_3$, each independently sampled from the standard normal distribution $N(0, 1)$.

 The exposure variable $X$ given $Z_1$, $Z_2$, and $Z_3$ follows a Bernoulli distribution with a conditional mean given by the function: $\Pr(X = 1 \mid Z_1, Z_2, Z_3) = \Phi(\alpha_1 Z_1 + \alpha_2 Z_2 + \alpha_3 Z_3)$, where $\Phi(\cdot)$ denotes the cumulative distribution function of the standard normal distribution.